 Madras High Court grants filmmaker Pa Ranjith anticipatory bail for remarks against Chola emperor

-The court, however, said, that Ranjith should not make any controversial statements in the future and if he does, the lower court can cancel his bail.
+The court, however, said, that Ranjith should not make any controversial statements in the future and if he did, the lower court can cancel his bail.

 The Madurai Bench of the Madras High Court on Tuesday granted filmmaker Pa Ranjith a conditional anticipatory bail for his comments on emperor Raja Raja Cholan earlier this month, The News Minute reported.